grapl-security/grapl/CONTRIBUTING.md

 likely event you find it lacking, please open a [Documentation request GitHub Issue](https://github.com/grapl-security/grapl/issues/new?template=documentation_request.md).
-For minor edits for spelling, correctness, grammar, etc., don't worry about opening an issue, just submit a PR.
+For minor edits like spelling, correctness, grammar, etc., don't worry about opening an issue, just submit a PR.

 #### Plugins